teorossi82/jquery-multi-bar/README.md

 ```
 ![Alt text](/demo/multi_value_legend_title.png "Bar with multi marker and legend with title")

-- Set class for legend's elements
+- Set class for legend's elements (From version 0.3.0)

 You can set a personalized class, you'll have to add to your css, to title and item of your multi-bar's legend.
 To do it, set the fields `titleClass` and `itemClass` in the legend's options.
 ```css